 - Tell a story from start to finish, bringing the reader through the project with multiple guideposts that recap what was learned and inform on what is coming next. - Consistent paragraph structures: - Rationale for why the upcoming experiments were done (1-3 sentences). - Description of key results (3-5 sentences). - Rationalization of the results (1-3 sentences) - Implications of the results.
-What does this mean for your work and the field?
-(1-3 sentences) - Abbreviations with meaning for example NBE for norbornene as opposed to M1. - Figures should tell the story without text.
+What does this mean for the story and/or the field?
+(1-3 sentences) - Each paragraph should have a single goal or take-home message. - Abbreviations with meaning for example NBE for norbornene as opposed to M1. - Use descriptive text that will be understandable to a non-expert. - Figures should tell the story without text.
 Use of color, cartoons, and schemes to help guide data interpretation were all highly valued.
 See here for a really good example. - Transitional phrases were really helpful.
 "We hypothesized" "We anticipated" "To understand" "When then rationalized that" - Used sub-section headings to help guide the reader on how the parts connect together.

-Bad Introductions...
+Bad Results & Discussions...

-- Have disparate sections that seem unrelated without transitional phrases or sub-section headings between them. - Descriptions of results without a clear understanding of why the experiments were done. - Descriptions of results without their implications. - Contain too many abbreviations and acronyms.
-It breaks up the flow of sentences and makes the reader work harder to understand/comprehend the experiments. - Talk extensively about figures located in the SI.
+- Make the reader work hard to understand the results. - Have disparate sections that seem unrelated without transitional phrases or sub-section headings between them. - Descriptions of results without a clear understanding of why the experiments were done. - Descriptions of results without their implications. - Contain too many abbreviations and acronyms.
+It breaks up the flow of sentences and makes the reader work harder to understand/comprehend the experiments. - Contains too much numerical data rather than describing trends in the data or the implications of the data. - Talk extensively about figures located in the SI.

-Example of a Good Results & Discussion...
-(Link)
+Example of a Good Results & Discussion... (link and link)